smashdevcode/AngularJSOverview/instructions.md

  {{ searchText }}
  ```

-1. Add "ng-init" directive to the <body> element.
+1. Add "ng-init" directive to the &lt;body&gt; element.

  ```
  <body ng-init="customers=['James','Ken','Jason','Dave','Brian']">
  ```

-1. Add "ng-repeat" directive to the <tr> element and a data binding expression to the first <td> element.
+1. Add "ng-repeat" directive to the &lt;tr&gt; element and a data binding expression to the first &lt;td&gt; element.

  ```
  <tr ng-repeat="customer in customers">